 Monday, July 8 – Wednesday, July 10, 9 p.m.

 Getting to the heart of the summer of space, this three-part American Experience series captures the thrilling era of the space race from its earliest days to the 1969 moon landing — and the scientific innovation, political calculation, media spectacle, and personal drama behind it.
-Watch the half-hour preview now.
+Watch the three episodes now.

 With no narration and using only archival footage, the series features interviews with astronaut Buzz Aldrin; rocket engineer Sergei Khrushchev; Poppy Northcutt, the 25-year-old math whiz who was the first woman to serve in NASA’s all-male Mission Control; and Ed Dwight, the Air Force pilot selected by the Kennedy administration to train as America’s first black astronaut.